Are you looking for wholesome, classic family films for family night this school year? I have three for you to consider.

 Reviewed by Holly Gray:

 “INSPIRING THEMES: Although everyone in Toms’ world (except his family) seem to be against him, he ultimately sees the success of scientific discovery come through hard work, perseverance, business ventures, and calculated risks.
 The tenderness that he has in his relationships with his mother and sister are exemplary.
 Tom shows heroism in the face of great danger, and even invents a way to help the doctor save his mother’s life.
 Tom’s father has a measure of humility that is admirable in his willingness to admit when he is wrong.
 He also protects his family, desiring the best for his children regardless of what others think.
-You will also find an inspiring example for mothers and sisters of the influence that women can have, especially in their families, that will ultimately impact the world.
 Tom’s mother sought to impress his heart, not merely his behavior; and encouraged him to develop his unique gifts rather than being discouraged by his weaknesses.
 Through trials and hardships, a beautiful picture of optimism and familial love reigns supreme throughout the film.

 2.)
 Swiss Family Robinson (1960)